Scherzer stays hot, Nationals blank Royals 6-0

-WASHINGTON — Max Scherzer sustained a dominant stretch with seven strong innings, Kurt Suzuki homered and the Washington Nationals beat the Kansas City Royals 6-0 on Saturday.
+Scherzer sustained a dominant stretch with seven strong innings two days after the birth of his daughter, Kurt Suzuki homered and the Washington Nationals beat the Kansas City Royals 6-0 on Saturday.

-The NL pitcher of the month for June, Scherzer (9-5) allowed four hits and struck out 11 with one walk in his final start before heading to Tuesday’s All-Star Game.
-He struck out the side in the seventh.
+The NL pitcher of the month for June, Scherzer (9-5) allowed four hits and struck out 11 with one walk in his final outing before heading to Tuesday’s All-Star Game.
+Kacy was born Thursday.

+“I know my wife, Erica, she wanted me to pitch today,” Scherzer said.
+“She wants me out there pitching, she doesn’t want me sitting at home.
+We got the in-laws in, we got help.
+She’s a baseball wife, she (was) a pitcher (in college).
+She knows she wants me out there competing.”

 Both teams wore throwback uniforms in celebration of their franchise’s 50 years since joining Major League Baseball in 1969, with the Nationals wearing the powder blue uniforms of the Montreal Expos.